-Wondering what this story is all about?
+Need a fast recap before watching?
 Here's the plot: "Although awkward college student Todd Howard is particularly adept at science, he's paying for school with an athletic scholarship that he will lose should he not fare well in an upcoming boxing tournament.
 Luckily for Todd, he has inherited the same family curse that once turned his cousin into a werewolf.
 As he transforms into the hairy, fanged, howling monster, he finds both his physical agility and his popularity skyrocketing -- but at what cost?"

 'Teen Wolf Too' Release Dates

-Teen Wolf Collection
+Teen Wolf Movies

 Teen Wolf is a flip-flop of the horrorific I Was a Teenage Werewolf story: this time, lycanthropy makes the afflicted high-schooler a big man on campus.
 An otherwise routine teen comedy, this one works because of the customary bounce of Michael J. Fox, in one of his first leading roles (it was shot before Back to the Future but released in that blockbuster's wake, and cashed in nicely).
 Although his werewolf makeup makes him look more like Bigfoot than Lon Chaney, Jr., Fox manages to convey his peppy personality even under all that hair.
 Teen Wolf Too, however, is not even bearable.
 Here Fox is replaced by Jason Bateman, who finds that his wolfish inclination helps him become the big dog on the college boxing team.
 The sole bright spot is veteran actor Paul Sand as the boxing coach.
 The rest is howlingly unfunny.